aff3ct/aff3ct/doc/sphinx/source/user/simulation/parameters/codec/rsc/encoder.rst

    :Allowed values: ``CCSDS`` ``LTE``
    :Examples: ``--enc-std CCSDS``

-Select a standard and set automatically some parameters (overwritten with user given arguments).
+Select a standard: set automatically some parameters (can be overwritten by user given arguments).

 Description of the allowed values: